-You can keep the cake in the refrigerator if you like nice cold cake.
+You can keep the cake in the refrigerator if you like a nice, cold cake.

-- When grating the carrots, use the large grater (use for cheese) to get good size of grated carrot.
+- When grating the carrots, use the large grater (use for cheese) to get a good size.

 - To prevent cake from sinking in the center:

-- Avoid using baking pan that is too small or too large
+- Avoid using a baking pan that is too small or too large.

 - Ensure your oven is heating properly.
-Use an over thermometer to check the temperature
+Use an oven thermometer to check the temperature.

-- Avoid opening the over door unless you really necessary, to ensure consistent heating temperature throughout the baking time
+- Avoid opening the oven door unless you really necessary, to ensure consistent heating temperature throughout the baking time.

 Questions & Answers